vporton/coding_challenge/README.md

 Data is returned in `"data"` subobject to be differentiated from errors.

-I used GraphQL GitHub API (v4) to reduce the transfered data amount.
+I used GraphQL GitHub API (v4) instead of REST API (v4) to reduce the transfered data amount.

 TODO: Check if a profile in request provided more than once.